 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: This study investigated the influence of the Toll-like receptor 9 (TLR9) polymorphisms on mRNA and Helicobacter pylori (H. pylori) infection in gastric cancer (GC) samples and the association of these single nucleotide polymorphisms with the risk of developing this neoplasm.
+Core tip: This study investigated the influence of Toll-like receptor 9 (TLR9) polymorphisms on mRNA and Helicobacter pylori (H. pylori) infection in gastric cancer samples, and the association of these single nucleotide polymorphisms with the risk of developing this neoplasm.
 Increased expression of TLR9 in tumor tissue was observed compared with chronic gastritis and normal tissue.
-Moreover, when the samples were grouped according to the H. pylori presence, an influence of this infection was observed on the upregulation of TLR9 mRNA expression.
-Thus, functional polymorphism in TLR9 and H. pylori infection may change gene expression levels, accentuating inflammation and aggravating the development of GC.
+Moreover, when samples were grouped according to H. pylori presence, an upregulation of TLR9 mRNA expression was observed.
+Thus, both H. pylori infection as well as functional TLR9 polymorphisms may change gene expression levels, accentuating inflammation and aggravating the development of gastric cancer.

 Susi MD, Lourenço CM, Rasmussen LT, Payão SLM, Rossi AFT, Silva AE, Oliveira-Cucolo JG.
-Toll-like receptor 9 polymorphisms and Helicobacter pylori influence gene expression and risk of gastric carcinogenesis in Brazilian population.
+Toll-like receptor 9 polymorphisms and Helicobacter pylori influence gene expression and risk of gastric carcinogenesis in the Brazilian population.
 World J Gastrointest Oncol 2019; In press

 INTRODUCTION